XMM-Newton Observations of Three Interacting Luminous Infrared Galaxies: Discussion

-Our data is also consistent with there being no AGN present at all.
-What does this imply?
-It could be that there is a problem in the merger scenario presented in \textsection\ref{sec: intro} on the major assembly and activation of most SMBHs by galaxy-galaxy interactions.
-Given the small number of systems reported with dual AGN and the larger number of attempts to find them through varied methods, there could also be an issue with this phase of the hierarchical growth route altogether.
-Some fraction, possibly substantial, of SMBHs may not accrete much material during mergers, in which case one might expect most of the AGN activity to occur during slower secular accretion processes.
-If that were indeed the case, then finding binary AGN in mergers would be quite difficult.
-Alternatively, perhaps intense star formation due to the merger process is able to consume most of the potential AGN fuel before it reaches the orbiting SMBHs and ignites them.
-The star formation processes also are quite powerful in mergers, and can possibly dwarf lower luminosity AGN activity that occurs as the SMBHs begin to accrete matter.
-Or, maybe the lifetime of dual AGN activity is extremely short and thus hard to observe, as some simulations \citep{VanWassenhove12} have suggested.
-It could be that one of our assumptions in creating our sample selection criteria is incorrect as well.
-For instance, Class III mergers, contrary to our initial hypothesis, may be too early in the merger process to have AGN activity in the systems.
+If the SMBHs in our systems are actually not accreting, rather than simply too weak to be discerned from star formation, then we must look at simulations with more caution.
+Does intense nuclear star formation or some other merger-related process prevent the ample supply of gas and dust from fueling the SMBHs at early stages?
+Given the small number of systems reported with dual AGN and the larger number of attempts to find them through varied methods, there could be an issue with this phase of the hierarchical growth route altogether.
+Some (possibly substantial) fraction of SMBHs may not accrete much material during mergers, in which case one might expect most of the AGN activity to occur during slower secular accretion processes (e.g., \citealp{Mathur12, Kocevski12}).
+Or, maybe the lifetime of dual AGN activity is extremely short and thus hard to observe, as some studies have suggested \citep{VanWassenhove12}.
+The star formation processes also are quite powerful in mergers, and can possibly dwarf lower luminosity AGN activity that occurs as the SMBHs begin to accrete matter, as can be seen in Figure \ref{fig: MineoPlots}.
+Any one of these would make finding binary AGN in mergers quite difficult.
 Unfortunately, our data cannot discriminate between these scenarios and we are unable to definitively state which, if any, is the true culprit at this time.